SIP/H.323/RTSP Gateway and Transcoding

 To connect successfully, you will need to receive a trusted root certificate from the Skype for business administrator and install it in the system where TrueConf Server is installed.

-2. Use Skype for business template to create a new rule for SIP connections.
+Use Skype for business template to create a new rule for SIP connections.
 Enter username and password of this freshly created account in the appropriate fields.

-4. Check Default SIP proxy checkbox.
+Check the box Default SIP proxy.

-5. Save the rule and check if the connection status has changed to successful in the table for rules.
+Save the rule and check if the connection status has changed to successful in the table for rules.
 Please note that TrueConf Server service must be running.

-To call TrueConf users from Skype for business client application, send the following message to the user created for TrueConf Server authentication: /call <TrueConf_ID>, where <TrueConf_ID> is any valid TrueConf Server user ID including SIP / H.323 devices registered on TrueConf Server.
-You can use /conf command to create a multipoint conference, etc. After the message has been sent, TrueConf Server will Skype for business user and connect him/her to a TrueConf user or a conference.
+To call TrueConf users from Skype for business client application, send the following message to the user created for TrueConf Server authentication: /call <USER_ID>, where <USER_ID> is any valid TrueConf Server user ID including SIP / H.323 devices registered on TrueConf Server.
+You can use /conf command to create a multipoint conference, etc. After the message has been sent, TrueConf Server will call Skype for business user and connect him/her to a TrueConf user or a conference.
 If you try to call this user directly, the call will be rejected and you will receive a help message with a list of available commands in chat.
 However, if default call destination is set in global SIP settings, you will be connected to this default destination address.

 Please note that you can also create a group conference on TrueConf Server and invite into the conference the endpoints connected via any protocols the gateway supports.
 For example Skype for business users and various SIP/H.323 devices or RTSP IP cameras.

-# Global SIP settings section
+Global SIP settings

 Settings in this section automatically apply for all SIP 2.0 connections for which there are no rules.

-• automatically reject such a call;
+automatically reject such a call;

-• transfer the call to the conference ID input menu using DTMF;
+transfer the call to the conference ID input menu using DTMF;

 To add an SIP endpoint to the conference via control panel you need to:

-# How to join a conference with its CID (conference ID) from an SIP endpoint
+How to join a conference with its CID (conference ID) from an SIP endpoint

 To connect to a conference from the endpoint registered on TrueConf Server, enter CID (Conference ID) into the endpoint address field.
 Please note that you need to replace \c\ in CID with 00 (two zeroes) when calling from external endpoints.
 In our case, you need to enter 00e22a39ba2a@<server> if CID is equal to \c\e22a39ba2a.